 Leaves: New canes will typically have the 5 to 7-parted leaf (1st photo), second year flowering canes the 3 to 5-parted leaf (2nd photo).

 Below: Young canes have fine, thin prickles with glandular bases.

 Uses and medicinal lore: Besides producing edible fruit that has long been used to make preserves and jellies, the American Red Raspberry has some interesting medicinal uses.
 Densmore (Ref. #5) reports that the Minnesota Chippewa used the inner bark of the root to treat diseases of the eye, particularly cataract.
 A two step process was involved.
-First the inner bark of a wild rose root was used, and then followed by taking the scrapings of the second (inner) layer of the root of the raspberry, in both cases - one following the other-, placing them in a soft cloth, soaking it in warm water and then squeezing the liquid out of the cloth and over the eye - done 3x per day.
+First the inner bark of a wild rose root was used to remove inflammation; that was followed by taking the scrapings of the second layer of the root of the raspberry, to treat the cataract.
+Preparation was the same in both cases.
+The material was placed in a soft cloth, soaking it in warm water and then squeezing the liquid out of the cloth and over the eye - done 3x per day.
 Unless the cataract was well advanced, this was said to produce improvement.
 Both Hutchins (Ref. #12) and Harrington (Ref. #9) report that the leaves of the wild raspberry were used to make a tea, either by themselves or in combination with other ingredients, that could be drank during pregnancy, but only in limited amounts to avoid side effects.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.

 Identification booklet for most of the flowering forbs and small flowering shrubs of the Eloise Butler Wildflower Garden.
 Details Here.